Thing To Do in Portland

 Alive with activity

-Portland is well renowned for being one of the best places for rock-climbing on the South Coast.
+Portland is well known for being one of the best places for rock-climbing on the South Coast.
 The island offers over 900 routes of varying difficulty along its majestic limestone cliffs meaning you can look forward to both superb variety and spectacular views when you climb here.

-This English Heritage owned Portland Castle provides a great family day out; enjoy stunning views from the gun platforms and get close to the powerful cannons, hear history brought to life through the free audio tour and become a Tudor Soldier or Royalist Gunner when you try on the outfits and armour in The Armoury.
+The English Heritage owned Portland Castle provides a great family day out; enjoy stunning views from the gun platforms and get close to the powerful cannons, hear history brought to life through the free audio tour and become a Tudor Soldier or Royalist Gunner when you try on the outfits and armour in The Armoury.

 To finish your visit, take a stroll in the Contemporary Heritage Garden before relaxing in the Captain's Tearoom with a coffee and a slice of cake.
 Yummy!